 Have you thought about helping someone after your death?
-An organ transplant can dramatically improve or save someone’s life, but they depend entirely on the generosity of donors and their families.
+An organ transplant can dramatically improve or save someone’s life, but they depend almost entirely on the generosity of donors and their families.

-More than 10,000 people in the UK need an organ transplant that could save or dramatically improve their lives.
+More than 6,000* people in the UK need an organ transplant that could save or dramatically improve their lives.
 Most are waiting for a kidney, heart, lung or liver transplant.
 Around 4,500* organ transplants are carried out each year in the UK.
 One donor can save and improve the lives of up to nine people.

-The NHS Organ donor register
+The NHS Organ Donor Register

 Types of donation